wso2/docs-choreo-dev/en/docs/quick-start-guides/build-your-first-cloud-native-application-with-choreo.md

 # Build Your First Cloud Native Application with Choreo

-Choreo is an Internal Developer Platform (IDevP) that allows you to build, deploy, monitor, and manage your cloud-native applications effortlessly.
+Choreo is an Internal Developer Platform (IDevP) that streamlines the entire process of building, deploying, monitoring, and managing your cloud-native applications effortlessly.

-In this quick start guide, you will explore how to expose a service endpoint as a REST API via Choreo and securely consume the API from a web application.
-You will build a simple reading list web application with a sign-in page and functionality to interact with a secure backend REST API.
-You will use Asgardeo, WSO2's Identity as a Service (IDaaS) solution, to secure user authentication to the web application.
-The application will allow users to sign in and view the reading list.
-On signing in, a user can add books to a reading list and delete books from the reading list.
-The application will also allow users to sign out of the application.
+In this quick start guide, you will explore how to expose a service endpoint via Choreo and securely consume the service from a web application.
+You will use a simple reading list web application with a sign-in page and functionality to interact with a secure backend service.
+You will also use Choreo's managed authentication to easily set up authentication for your web application without having to dive into the details of security protocols.
+The application will allow users to sign in and view their reading lists, add books to a reading list, delete books from the reading list, and sign out of the application effortlessly.

 This guide walks you through the following steps:

 - Develop, deploy, and test a service component.
-- Publish the service endpoint as a REST API for your web application to consume.
+- Create a web application to consume the exposed service.
-- Expose the REST API via Choreo API management.
+- Create a connection to the deployed service.
-- Securely consume the published REST API via your web application.
+- Enable managed authentication and deploy the web application.
-- Deploy your web application and use Asgardeo as the IDaaS provider to secure user authentication to the web application.
+- Consume the deployed service via the web application.

 ## Prerequisites